 Pivot signal: Unit economics are not improving despite multiple iterations on pricing, packaging, and acquisition channels.
 You have tried three different positioning strategies and none of them reduced CAC meaningfully.
 Or LTV is capped because users churn after getting one-time value.

-The test: Plot your unit economics monthly for the last 6 months.
-If CAC/LTV ratio is improving, persevere.
+The test: Plot your LTV/CAC ratio monthly to track the trajectory.
+If CAC/LTV ratio is improving over the last 6 months, persevere.
 If it is flat or worsening after you have actively tried to improve it, the market is telling you something.

 Signal 4: Market Timing Evidence